ibm-cloud-docs/containers/storage-block-vpc.md

 :   As a cluster admin, [create a customized storage class](#vpc-customize-storage-class) when you want all the PVCs that your cluster users create to be provisioned with a specific configuration and you don't want to enable your cluster users to override the default configuration.
 :   However, when multiple configurations are required and you don't want to create a customized storage class for every possible PVC configuration, you can create one customized storage class with the default PVC settings and a reference to a generic [Kubernetes secret](#vpc-block-storageclass-secret).
 If your cluster users must override the default settings of your customized storage class, they can do so by creating a Kubernetes secret that holds their custom settings.

-When you want to set up encryption for your {{site.data.keyword.blockstorageshort}} instance, you can also use a Kubernetes secret if you want to encode the {{site.data.keyword.keymanagementserviceshort}} root key CRN to base64 instead of providing the key directly in the customized storage class.
+When you want to set up encryption for your {{site.data.keyword.block_storage_is_short}} instance, you can also use a Kubernetes secret if you want to encode the {{site.data.keyword.keymanagementserviceshort}} root key CRN to base64 instead of providing the key directly in the customized storage class.

 ### Changing the default storage class
 {: #vpc-block-default-edit}

-With version 4.2 the {{site.data.keyword.blockstorageshort}} add-on sets the default storage class to the `ibmc-vpc-block-10iops-tier` class.
+With version 4.2 the {{site.data.keyword.block_storage_is_short}} add-on sets the default storage class to the `ibmc-vpc-block-10iops-tier` class.
 If you have a default storage class other than `ibmc-vpc-block-10iops-tier` and your PVCs use the default storage class, this can result in multiple default storage classes which can cause PVC creation failures.
 To use a default storage class other than `ibmc-vpc-block-10iops-tier`, you can update the `addon-vpc-block-csi-driver-configmap` to change the `IsStorageClassDefault` to false.
 {: important}

-The default storage class for the {{site.data.keyword.blockstorageshort}} add-on is the `ibmc-vpc-block-10iops-tier` storage class.
+The default storage class for the {{site.data.keyword.block_storage_is_short}} add-on is the `ibmc-vpc-block-10iops-tier` storage class.

 1. Edit the `addon-vpc-block-csi-driver-configmap`
     ```sh